-Request a hearing as soon as you receive a notice.
-Timelines are very short, in this case three school business days.
-If you miss the timeline, you may lose your chance to challenge the expulsion.
+Make a written

+request for a

+hearing as soon as

+you receive a

+notice.
+Timelines are

+very short, in this case

+within ten school

+business days after

+receiving the notice.
+If

+you miss the timeline,

+you may lose your

+chance to challenge the

+emergency expulsion.